D0g-Star/openshift-vcenter-permissions/README.md

 Configure your OpenShift IPI installer's vCenter account with the needed permissions

 ## Description
-PowerCLI scipt creates the vCenter roles needed for the OpenShift IPI installer.
-It also applies these roles to the installer's vCenter service account.
+This is a PowerCLI script that creates the vCenter roles needed for the OpenShift IPI installer.
+It also applies these roles to the installer's vCenter account.

 The script prompts you for where you'll be installing OpenShift, similar to how the openshift-install tool prompts you.